-GA2.0 hindcasts were conducted of two strong MJO events-starting on 10 October 2008 ("Oct08") and 6 April 2009 ("Apr09")-during YoTC.
-The latter of these was also simulated by the Cascade project at higher horizontal resolutions (40 km to 1.5 km; Holloway et al. 2013).
-For each event, a control hindcast was performed, along with 21 perturbation experiments making single changes to either a model parameter setting or the sea-surface temperature (SST) boundary condition.
-The changes were selected to span a range of likely causes of the deficient MJO seen in both climate (Fig. 1) simulations and the shortrange, initialised Cascade simulations.
-The perturbations comprised:
+GA2.0 hindcasts were conducted of two strong MJO events -starting on 10 October 2008 ('Oct08') and 6 April 2009 ('Apr09') -during YoTC.
+The latter of these was also simulated by the Cascade project at higher horizontal resolutions (40-1.5 km: Holloway et al., 2013).
+For each event, a control hindcast was performed, along with 21 perturbation experiments making single changes to either a model parameter setting or the SST boundary condition.
+The changes were selected to span a range of likely causes of the deficient MJO seen in both climate (Figure 1) simulations and the short-range, initialized Cascade simulations.
+The perturbations comprised the following.